 Stop 3: Hood River, Oregon

-Hood River, Oregon is the perfect place to stay after a fun day of exploring the Columbia River Gorge!
+Hood River, Oregon is the perfect place to stay after a day of planning fun things to do in the Columbia River Gorge!
 Placed conveniently on the river’s edge, there is easy access to Mount Hood directly south, water activities like windsurfing, and Washington waterfalls right across the river in the Gifford-Pinchot National Forest to the north.

 If you want a little more adventure, consider crossing the toll bridge ($2) to Washington and venturing on nearby trails to Falls Creek Falls, Panther Creek Falls, or Lower Lewis Falls.